magnoeasy/easybuilder/english.md

 Now let's create another form, and name it "Destination".

-And let's drag the "DropdownDB" component into it and name it "Origin".
+Drag the "DropdownDB" component into the form and name it "Origin".
 ![image](https://user-images.githubusercontent.com/81401104/116296558-c0ef0e00-a770-11eb-99ab-1fddef838c4c.png)

 In the "Source" section of it, under "Class" select the "Source" option.
 In the "Description Field" select "Name".